rudrakshkarpe/RKs-Jokes-Chrome-Extension/README.md

 - Under ```manage extensions``` turn on ```Developer mode```
 - Extaract (if downloaded zip) or just drag and drop the entire files to ```Manage Extension``` in cloned repository.

-### _for those who get bored of working with multiple tabs and spending half of their day playing in browser playgrounds_
+### _For those who get bored of working with multiple tabs and spending half of their day playing in browser playgrounds_